Yandex Cloud

 • Transfer type: Snapshot and increment.

-• Source: Select the created endpoint for the source cluster.
+• Source: Select the endpoint you created for the source cluster.

-• Target: Select the created endpoint for the target cluster.
+• Target: Select the endpoint you created for the target cluster.

-1. Create an endpoint for the source cluster:
+1. Create the endpoint for the source cluster:

 • Database type: MongoDB.